regolith-linux/regolith-desktop-website/content/docs/reference/Releases/regolith-2.0-release-notes.md

 * The keybindings viewer `remontoire` was replaced by `ilia` to provide better support for keyboard-driven workflow and easier searching.
 * Regolith supports both `i3` and `i3-gaps` based on user preference.
 * Fonts from the open source project [Nerd Fonts](https://nerdfonts.com) have been packaged for Regolith, simplifying font management.
+* A command-line utility for managing notifications, `lago` is available.
+* A command-line utility for collecting Regolith diagnostic info, `regolith-diagnostic` is available.

 ## Usability Fixes